Cross-border e-commerce –

 Cross-border online trade: good opportunities in foreign markets

-Cross-border online trade offers good opportunities for German merchants in foreign markets.
+Cross-border e-commerce offers good opportunities for merchants in foreign markets.
 Learn more about the key success factors.

 Since 1 July 2021, the so-called “distance selling regulation” has applied to cross-border trade in the European Union.
 Since then, cross-border deliveries of goods to non-entrepreneurs have been generally taxed in the destination state.

 At the same time, a new delivery threshold was introduced, and it amounts to 10,000 euros and applies to sales to all EU member states.
 For cross-border sales of more than 10,000 euros within one year, online merchants must register for VAT in all countries to which they deliver their goods.

 The EU One-Stop-Shop (OSS)

 With the introduction of the One-Stop-Shop (OSS) as part of the EU VAT reform, numerous changes came into force for internet trade.
 The One-Stop-Shop refers to the central processing of all VAT reporting and payment obligations arising from the trade in goods with consumers in the EU-27 in a single tax declaration.
 The use of this scheme requires the merchant to register for it.
 In Germany, the Federal Central Tax Office (BZSt) is the competent authority.